benbucksch/autoconfig-spec/draft-autoconfig-1.md

 # OAuth2 windows

-If the configuration contains OAuth2 authentication, or any other authentication that uses a web browser with URL redirects, you MUST show the URL of the current page to the end user, at all times, including after page changes, URL changes or redirects.
+If the configuration contains OAuth2 authentication, or any other authentication that uses a web browser with URL redirects, you MUST show the full URL or the second-level domain of the current page to the end user, at all times, including after page changes, URL changes or redirects.
 This allows the end user to verify that he is logging in at the expected page, e.g. the login server of their company.

 (Editor's note: Not really part of autoconfig, but autoconfig can enable OAuth2, and it's important that this is implemented correctly by mail applications.)

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

 # Alternatives considered